bagoelz/trinity_contact/README.md

 Application for assesment on trinity

 ## Getting Started
-### flutter pub get to start download defendencies
+### flutter pub get to start download dependencies

 '''